aaarcher-usgs/reproducibility_in_wildlife_ecology/README.txt

 2. Links to publications that cite or use the data:

 ArchMiller, Johnson, Nolan, Edwards, Elliot, Ferguson, Iannarilli, Velez, Vitense, Johnson and Fieberg.
-Computational reproducibility in The Wildlife Societyís flagship journals, in review for Journal of Wildlife Mangement.
+Computational reproducibility in The Wildlife Society?s flagship journals, in review for Journal of Wildlife Mangement.

 3. Links to other publicly accessible locations of the data: